krukmat/Runner-wizard/README.md

 # running_guru
-WebApp for inquire GPS data from mobile and create a route.
-Also it does the profile about height of the trajectory.
-Eventually user can navigate in map, assign the points for the route and generate all data needed for training and do a correct strategy for it.
+WebApp that inquires the GPS data from mobile and creates a route.
+Also it does the sample profiling of height of the trajectory.
+The last objective is that the user will be able to navigate in map, assign the points for the route and generate all data relevant for a correct race strategy.